It's Just Life

 Apparently the custom in Beaver Falls and the surrounding area was to pick up the china in restaurants to see the markings on the bottom to see if it was indeed from the Mayer China company.

 Have you ever found something that just brought you joy because of the memories of a place or time associated with it?
 I think this teapot falls into that category.
 I love that it brought me back to our years in Pennsylvania and I love that now I can have a cup of tea poured from it.
-Tell me your stories and finds in the comments and Comment for a Cause – Fill the Bus -School Clothes for Transylvania County Children.
+Tell me your stories and finds that bring back memories for you.

 Share: